FY2019 Osteopathic Medical College Revenues and Expenditures

 Income/Expense Osteopathic Medical Colleges Trends

-Nineteen private COMs reported an increase since FY2017.
-Out of the 19 private COMs that reported an increase, 13 private COMs reported a higher gain or surplus, four private COMs previously in the red or negative reported a surplus or are now in the green, and two private COMs reported an increase but are still in the red or negative for FY2019.
-Twelve private COMs reported a decrease in excess revenues over expenditures and transfers for FY2019.
-Out of the 12 private COMs that reported a decrease, 10 private COMs still have a surplus or are in the green while two private COMs are going further into the red or negative.
+The gap between private and public COMs decreased from $214.56M in FY2017 to $181.69M in FY2019.
+Among private COMs, 19 private COMs reported an increase since FY2017.
+Out of the 19 private COMs that reported an increase, 13 reported a higher surplus, 4 previously in the negative reported a surplus, and 2 reported an increase but are still in the negative for FY2019.
+Twelve private COMs reported a decrease for FY2019.
+Out of the 12 private COMs that reported a decrease, 10 have maintained a surplus while 2 are going further into the negative.
 One private COM reported breaking even for both FY2017 and FY2019.

-Compared to FY2017, four public COMs reported an increase in excess revenues over expenditures and transfers.
-One public COM previously in the red or negative reported a surplus or is now in the green for FY2019.
-Two public COMs reported a decrease in excess revenues over expenditures and transfers but still have a surplus or are in the green.
+Compared to FY2017, 4 public COMs reported an increase in excess revenues.
+One public COM previously in the negative reported a surplus for FY2019.
+Two public COMs reported a decrease but have maintained a surplus.

 Figures may not sum due to rounding.